cossacklabs/product-docs/acra/configuring-maintaining/tls/ocsp.md

   * `true` — validate only leaf certificate
   * `false` — (default) validate leaf certificate and all intermediate certificates

+  This option may be enabled in cases when intermediate CAs are trusted and there is no need to verify them all the time.
+  Also, even if this flag is `false` but there's no OCSP URL configured and no OCSP URL in intermediate CA certificates, these intermediate CAs won't be validated since we don't know whom to ask about them.

 ## Make `openssl` include OCSP service URL when signing CSR